 You can’t go wrong with this homemade chocolate pudding recipe.
-It is super decadent, with a super rich chocolate flavor and really creamy.
+It is super decadent, with a super rich chocolate flavor, and really creamy.

 Growing up we always had the instant pudding whenever we ate pudding.
 It was quick, easy, and cheap to make, and I thought it was delicious.
-We made these fun Worms in Dirt desserts and just ate it plain.
+We made these fun Worms in Dirt desserts and just ate them plain.

-Then I discovered how to make homemade chocolate pudding from scratch, and my eyes were opened.
+Then I discovered how to make homemade chocolate pudding from Hershey’s from scratch, and my eyes were opened.
 The process is very similar to this easy vanilla pudding, and the taste is phenomenal.
 If you are a pudding fan, you have got to try this out.
 If I can do it, you can do it.
 Let’s get started!

 Step 1: Gather the ingredients

-In order to make this incredible homemade chocolate pudding from scratch you need just a handful of easy to find ingredients, you may already have all the ingredients currently in the house:
+In order to make this incredible homemade chocolate pudding from scratch you need just a handful of easy-to-find ingredients, you may already have all the ingredients currently in the house: